 Learning new things can be daunting.
 But new skills are essential to our working life.
 Whether you’re looking to get that promotion or switch job roles, there’s no better way to make yourself more marketable than by picking up new skills and adding them to your resume.
-Your expertise in certain skills can also help you convert from a temp job to a full-time position in Singapore.
+Your expertise in certain skills can also help you convert from a temporary job to a full-time position in Singapore.

 Are you ready to pick up a new skill?
 Here are 5 things you can do to pick up new skills at work: